Skip to main content

 feHttpPassword = ""

-// Set the path for the test cases
+// Set the directory of regression test cases

 suitePath = "${DORIS_HOME}/regression-test/suites"

-// Set the path for the input and output data
+// Set the directory of input and output data

 dataPath = "${DORIS_HOME}/regression-test/data"